At Los Cabos now Overcast Clouds20.7°C

 Balandra Beach is a natural wonder offering a wide range of activities and scenic attractions.

-Beach Activities (Swimming, Snorkeling, Kayaking)
+Beach Activities (Swimming, Snorkelling, Kayaking)

 With its calm, shallow, and crystal-clear waters, Balandra Beach is perfect for swimming and relaxing.